juseljuk/watsonx-orchestrate-workshop/docs/index.md

 ## How Bob Helps You

-Throughout this workshop, you'll use Bob to:
+Throughout this workshop, you'll use Bob to:<br>
-- **Generate code**: "Bob, create a Python tool that checks order status"
+- **Generate code**: "Bob, create a Python tool that checks order status"<br>
-- **Debug issues**: "Bob, why is my agent not calling the refund tool?"
+- **Debug issues**: "Bob, why is my agent not calling the refund tool?"<br>
-- **Explain concepts**: "Bob, explain how agent instructions work"
+- **Explain concepts**: "Bob, explain how agent instructions work"<br>
-- **Refactor code**: "Bob, improve the error handling in my tool"
+- **Refactor code**: "Bob, improve the error handling in my tool"<br>
 - **Create tests**: "Bob, write tests for my order status tool"

 ## Learning Objectives

-By the end of this workshop, you will:
+By the end of this workshop, you will:<br>
-- ✅ Understand watsonx Orchestrate agent architecture
+- ✅ Understand watsonx Orchestrate agent architecture<br>
-- ✅ Create and configure agents using YAML specifications
+- ✅ Create and configure agents using YAML specifications<br>
-- ✅ Build custom Python tools for specific business logic
+- ✅ Build custom Python tools for specific business logic<br>
-- ✅ Integrate knowledge bases for FAQ handling
+- ✅ Integrate knowledge bases for FAQ handling<br>
-- ✅ Use agent collaborators for complex workflows
+- ✅ Use agent collaborators for complex workflows<br>
-- ✅ Configure and use different AI models through the AI Gateway
+- ✅ Configure and use different AI models through the AI Gateway<br>
-- ✅ Implement safety guidelines and guardrails
+- ✅ Implement safety guidelines and guardrails<br>
-- ✅ Create and use MCP servers for backend integration
+- ✅ Create and use MCP servers for backend integration<br>
-- ✅ Design and orchestrate multi-agent systems
+- ✅ Design and orchestrate multi-agent systems<br>
-- ✅ Build responsible AI agents
+- ✅ Build responsible AI agents<br>
-- ✅ Leverage Bob as an AI pair programmer
+- ✅ Leverage Bob as an AI pair programmer<br>
 - ✅ Test and deploy agents to production

 ## Tips for Success